 Her early career involved working as a community worker, and a stint at the London Chamber of Commerce teaching adults.
 In 1996 she left London and moved North East where she worked for St John's College/Crammer Hall before training to become a vicar.
 In December 2016 she moved to Blackburn, where she now lives and serves.

-Though permanently blind in one eye, this had not stopped her from leading a full and active life working with people, raising a family, travelling and writing.
+Though blind in one eye and dyslexic, this had not stopped Sheelagh from leading a full and active life working with people, raising a family, travelling and writing.
 A positive attitude based upon a quote she read as a teenager ‘Argue for your limitations and they are yours.’–Richard Bach, Illusions. .

 When not ministering or writing, Sheelagh enjoys walking with her dog in the beautiful Lancashire countryside, quilting and swimming.
 She has two grown up children.